 Trout Fishing Gear: The 5 Essentials & More

-If you’re reading this, you’re probably looking to gear up with the required trout fishing gear for your next trout fishing trip or you are interested in knowing the fishing gear that me and my guide team use and recommend to our clients so that your not missing anything Either way, we’ve got you covered.
+If you’re reading this, you’re probably looking to gear up with the required fishing gear for trout, or you are interested in knowing the fishing gear that my guide team uses and recommends to our clients.
+Either way, we’ve got you covered.

 After all, as guides being on the water for over 200 days a year, we use a lot of gear and have tested many different types of gear, and now know exactly what is needed.